 public void checkPlayerStats() { PlayGames.getPlayerStatsClient(this) .loadPlayerStats(true) .addOnCompleteListener(new OnCompleteListener<AnnotatedData<PlayerStats>>() { @Override public void onComplete(@NonNull Task<AnnotatedData<PlayerStats>> task) { if (task.isSuccessful()) { // Check for cached data. if (task.getResult().isStale()) { Log.d(TAG, "using cached data"); } PlayerStats stats = task.getResult().get(); if (stats != null) { Log.d(TAG, "Player stats loaded"); if (stats.getDaysSinceLastPlayed() > 7) { Log.d(TAG, "It's been longer than a week"); } if (stats.getNumberOfSessions() > 1000) { Log.d(TAG, "Veteran player"); } if (stats.getChurnProbability() == 1) { Log.d(TAG, "Player is at high risk of churn"); } } } else { int status = CommonStatusCodes.DEVELOPER_ERROR; if (task.getException() instanceof ApiException) { status = ((ApiException) task.getException()).getStatusCode(); } Log.d(TAG, "Failed to fetch Stats Data status: " + status + ": " + task.getException()); } } }); }

-The Play Stats API lets you easily identify various types of players, based on their engagement and spending behavior, and apply appropriate strategies to enhance their game experience.
+The Play Stats API lets you identify various types of players, based on their engagement and spending behavior, and apply appropriate strategies to enhance their game experience.

 The following table lists some example player segments and recommended engagement strategies: